jcentrone/your-next-web-adventure/README.md

 - shadcn-ui
 - Tailwind CSS

+## Managing Cover Pages

+The app supports fully customizable cover pages for reports.

+### Creating a cover page

+1. From the header, open **Cover Page Manager** or visit `/cover-page-manager`.
+2. Click **New Cover Page**.
+3. Enter a name and choose a **Template** (Default or Modern).
+4. Pick a color, add optional text and an image URL.
+5. Select the report types this cover page should apply to.
+6. Save to create the cover page.

+### Editing and assigning

+* On the Cover Page Manager page, click **Edit** next to any cover page to change its template, color palette, text, image, or assigned report types.
+* Use the **Report Type Assignments** section to set the default cover page for **Home Inspection** or **Wind Mitigation** reports.
+* When creating a new report, you can also choose a cover page from the **Cover Page** dropdown.

+### Generating PDFs with a cover page

+After a cover page is assigned, generate a report PDF from the report preview.
+The selected cover page will appear at the beginning of the PDF.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/069944d1-052a-41dd-b482-c41df0da3591) and click on Share -> Publish.